akanksharaghav/ToDoList/README.md

 # ToDoListApp

-A simple Python command-line To-Do List Manager.
+A Python command-line To-Do List Manager with deadline validation.
 Allows adding, viewing, editing, deleting, and completing tasks.
-Tasks are saved in `tasks.txt`.
+Tasks are saved in `todolist/tasks.txt` in the project folder.

 ---